ArmandBester/CV/README.md

+#### Ongoing and recent academic projects (2020-2021)

+I am involved in various projects where I co-manage research projects with one or more of our pathologists.

+##### HBV

+We are in collaboration with an Oxford group with a few Hepatitis B virus projects.
+One of our projects was a systematic review of HBV seroepidemiology in Africa.
+Here I was involved in visualizations one of which is available at https://hbv-geo.shinyapps.io/oxafricahbv/.

+We are analysing retrospective data from the NHLS Central Data Warehouse with the main focus on HBV infection stratified by other factors such as HIV status, gender, age and health outcomes.

+Together with structural biologists, we are looking at HBV reverse transcriptase expression of domains with the aim of crystalizing and structure determination.
+Co-supervision of an M. Med student looking at HBV, viral loads, tenofovir resistance and the correlation with HIV status and viral loads.

+##### HIV

+Co-supervision M. Med with the aim of determining the effect of volume on dry blood spot cards used for infant HIV diagnosis.
+(M. Med awarded)

+Co-supervision of HIV drug resistance mutations K65R and M184V to determine if these mutations can reside on the same virus by using a cloning strategy.
+This was part of an HPCSA portfolio for an intern.

+Consultant on PhD project looking at mother to child HIV transmission and drug resistance profiles (PhD awarded).

+##### SARS-COV2

+Next generation sequenceing and survailance of SARS-COV2 genomes where I am involved in samples selection and genome consensus generation and quality control.

+Seroepidemiology from HIV viral load samples.

+##### Diabetes type 2

+Co-supervisor for genetics M. Sc student looking at epigenetics involvement.
+(M.Sc awarded)

+#### Readisness in a  world of data

 Proficient in the R statistical programming language, python programming language and bash scripting.
-Comfortable with data cleaning and wrangling using both R or python pandas as well as data representation in both R and python.
+Proficient with data cleaning and wrangling using both R or python pandas as well as data representation in both R and python.

 Next generation sequencing data analysis including *de novo* assembly as well as mapping applications such as SNP discovery.

 https://github.com/ArmandBester/

 ### Academic